defi-ventures/BlockX-chain/docs/guides/remix.md

 - [Run a node](./../quickstart/run_node.md) {prereq}
 - [Metamask](./metamask.md) {prereq}

 [Remix](http://remix.ethereum.org/) is an in-browser IDE for [Solidity](https://github.com/ethereum/solidity) smart contracts.
-In this guide, we will learn how to deploy a contract to a running Ethermint network through Remix and interact with it.
+In this guide, we will learn how to deploy a contract to a running Tokn network through Remix and interact with it.

-## Connect Ethermint account to Remix
+## Connect Tokn account to Remix

-First, follow the steps in the [Metamask guide](./metamask.md) to import your Ethermint private key into Metamask.
-Start the Ethermint daemon and rest server.
+First, follow the steps in the [Metamask guide](./metamask.md) to import your Tokn private key into Metamask.
+Start the Tokn daemon and rest server.

 Once that is complete, go to [Remix](http://remix.ethereum.org/).
 There are some contracts in the File Explorer.
 Select any of these contracts.
 In this example, we use `Counter.sol` from the [Truffle](./truffle.md) guide.
 On the left-most bar, select the Solidity Compiler and compile the contract.